satpat2590/Webpack-Project/README.md

         output: {
             filename: 'bundle.js',
-            path: path.resolve(__dirname, "build") // Remember, our 'index.js' file will be renamed to 'bundle.js' and moved to './build'
+            path: path.resolve(__dirname, 'dist') // Remember, our 'index.js' file will be renamed to 'bundle.js' and moved to './dist'
         },

         devServer: { // Specify development server configurations...